We LOVED Budapest.

 Whether you’re into architecture, design, history, food, or nightlife, Budapest has something for you.
 It’s a surprisingly cool city that turned out to be one of our favorite stops in Europe.
 We reminisce about it often and can’t wait to go back.

-This article contains affiliate links, through which we’ll earn a small commission if you make a purchase or booking at no extra cost to you.
+This Budapest itinerary contains affiliate links, through which we’ll earn a small commission if you make a purchase or booking at no extra cost to you.
 As always, we only recommend products and services that we use ourselves and can personally vouch for.
 We appreciate your support as it helps us make more of these free travel guides.
 Thank you very much!